The International Investigations Review: Portugal

 - closing down of the business, from three months up to five years, if the crime was committed within the scope of the company's activity; and

-- publication of the conviction.
+- advertisement of the condemning decision.

-Regarding companies' concrete penalties, in some areas of regulatory offences, namely, inter alia, the Anti-Money Laundering Law and the Legal Framework of Credit Institutions and Financial Companies, the maximum limit of the fine is increased to the following amounts:
+Regarding companies' concrete penalties, in some areas of regulatory offences, namely, inter alia, the Anti-Money Laundering Legislation and the Legal Framework of Credit Institutions and Financial Companies, the maximum limit of the fine is aggravated up to the following amounts:

-- 10 per cent of the annual business turnover according to the latest consolidated accounts approved by the board of directors in the financial year before the guilty verdict; or (2) three times the amount obtained as a result of the offence committed.
+- 10 per cent of the annual business turnover according to the latest consolidated accounts approved by the board of directors in the financial year before the condemning decision; or

 - loss of the benefit obtained as a result of the offence;